 What The Spectacles Revealed

-Jane Austen in her 41 years of life wrote six major novels which included the pathbreaking Emma and Pride and Prejudice.
+Austen, in her 41 years of life, wrote six major novels which included the pathbreaking Emma and Pride and Prejudice.
 After Austen's death in 1817, her sister Cassandra inherited her writing desk along with three pairs of spectacles used by the late author, which were in the drawers of the desk.

-These possessions became family heirlooms and were handed down from one generation to other until in 1999, Jane Austen's great-great-great-niece Joan Austen-Leigh entrusted them over to the British Library.
+These possessions became family heirlooms and were handed down from one generation to another until in 1999, Austen's great-great-great-niece Joan Austen-Leigh entrusted them over to the British Library.

 "She later required a slightly stronger pair (tortoiseshell pair A) for reading, and used the strongest pair (tortoiseshell pair B) for extremely close work, such as fine embroidery, which would have been held closer to the face than a book," states Tuppen in her blog post.